topStrip1

 Unique New Year’s Resolutions for Your Relational Health

-- Make one new friend: Loneliness is at an all time high right now, and many people are asking “How do you make friends as an adult?”
+1. Make one new friend: Loneliness is at an all-time high right now, and many people are asking, “How do you make friends as an adult?”
 Put yourself out there by going to events, joining a club, and saying yes to people.
 Importantly, follow up with them.

-- Give homemade birthday gifts this year: Save some money and put in extra thoughts to your gifts with homemade gifts.
+2. Give homemade birthday gifts this year: Save some money and put extra thought into your gifts with homemade gifts.
 Learn a new skill on your way!

 It’s okay if you fail.
 Your worth is not tied to these resolutions.
 You can have a second chance, and a third, and a fourth, and as many as you need.
 Failure is often a step towards success.